Cheng946/KAN-Symbolic-Acceleration-Algorithm-for-Turbulence-Degraded-Image-Simulation/README.md

 # Acceleration Algorithm Simulation for Atmospheric Turbulence Degraded Remote Sensing Images Based on Kolmogorov-Arnold Network

 ## Paper Overview
-In the process of acquiring images from spaceborne and airborne remote sensing platforms, image degradation caused by atmospheric turbulence seriously restricts the efficient processing and application of remote sensing data.
-Aiming at the current challenge that atmospheric turbulence degraded image simulation struggles to meet the processing efficiency requirements of modern large-scale remote sensing datasets, this paper applies Principal Component Analysis (PCA), Kolmogorov-Arnold Net-work (KAN), and Feature-wise Linear Modulation (FiLM) structures to simulation computations, proposing an accelerated algorithm for atmospheric turbulence degra-dation simulation specifically designed for remote sensing images.
-Experimental re-sults demonstrate that the algorithm achieves an average processing time of 3.08 sec-onds per remote sensing image, significantly outperforming the traditional phase screen segmentation algorithm (131.23 seconds per image) and the Zernike polynomi-als algorithm (18.14 seconds per image).
-The computational efficiency of the proposed method is 42.61 times and 5.89 times that of the traditional methods, respectively.
-While accelerating the algorithm, it introduces only a 0.96% mean absolute percentage error.
-This algorithm provides an efficient atmospheric turbulence degradation simu-lation scheme for the preprocessing of remote sensing images, contributing to im-proving the processing quality and efficiency of remote sensing images in geometric reconstruction, data fusion, and other remote sensing applications.
+Current simulations of image degradation caused by atmospheric turbulence struggle to meet the efficiency demands of large-scale datasets.
+This paper proposes an accelerated simulation algorithm by integrating Principal Component Analysis (PCA) and the Kolmogorov-Arnold Network (KAN).
+Unlike black-box models, KAN offers an interpretable physical mechanism through its learnable spline activation functions and symbolic computation capabilities.
+Leveraging its compact architecture, KAN expresses the degradation mapping as a closed-form function of individual Zernike coefficients.
+This enables an in-depth interpretable analysis of key phenomena, such as the dominance of low-order aberrations and local control effects.
+Experimental results demonstrate that KAN outperforms various benchmark neural networks in fitting accuracy given the same parameter budget.
+Furthermore, compared with traditional phase screen segmentation and Zernike polynomial-based algorithms, the proposed method achieves speedup factors of 42.61 and 5.89, respectively.
+These findings confirm that KAN, as an interpretable acceleration framework, possesses significant potential for advancing turbulence-degraded imaging tasks.
 **Model Architecture**：
-- Backbone Network： Kolmogo-rov-Arnold Network+FiLM
+- Backbone Network： Kolmogo-rov-Arnold Network
-- Core module：KANLinear、b_splines、FilM
+- Core module：KAN
 - Input/Output Dimensions：33，70

 ## 环境配置